Juan Manuel Boselli: Loan to Cádiz B

 In September 2020, Boselli began training with Cádiz CF B. The deal was announced on 5 October 2020, signing a loan-deal until 30 June 2022.
 The loan was terminated early after the 2021–22 season.

 Loan to Tondela

 On 30 August 2021, Boselli joined Tondela in the Portuguese Primeira Liga on loan until June 2023.

 Gil Vicente

 On 15 July 2022, Primeira Liga side Gil Vicente announced the signing of Boselli on a three-year contract.

 Pari Nizhny Novgorod

 On 10 September 2023, Boselli moved to Russian Premier League club Pari Nizhny Novgorod, signing a three-year contract.
 On 12 May 2025, he scored 4 goals in a 5–2 victory over Krylia Sovetov Samara.

+Krasnodar

+On 11 February 2026, Boselli joined the reigning Russian champions Krasnodar and signed a two-and-a-half-season contract.

 International career

 Uruguay national youth teams

 Boselli was called up to the Uruguay U20 side for the first time in March 2017, and made his debut as a substitute for Nicolás De La Cruz in a 1–0 friendly loss to Argentina.
 In May the same, he was named in Urruguay's squad for the 2017 FIFA U-20 World Cup in South Korea.